samerickson/incremental-game/README.md

 # incremental-game

-My take at creating an incremental game using plain javascript.
+My take at creating an incremental game using bootstrap and jquery.

 # The Plan
 The theme here is hacking.
 You start small using 'single board computers' to get money though hacking.
 You can then get upgrades like better keyboard, more monitors, etc. to hack more and get more money, which you can then use to buy